jonas-coded/OpenTTD-on-Raspberry/README.md

 The required library files should then be compiled and copied into your **rootfs Directory**.

 ### Compiling OpenTTD
 The preparations for this step require much more effort than this actual step, so you're almost finished.
 Now get a terminal in your **Source Directory**.
 Because OpenTTD requires it's utilities to be available in the compilation process, you first need to compile them for your host machine.
-Execute the follwing commands in your **Source Directory**:
+Execute the following commands in your **Source Directory**:
 ```
 mkdir build-native
 cd build-native